 Andrew's civil practice has spanned a broad range of commercial disputes in areas including breaches of contract, environmental regulation, public utility regulation, employment law, and a number of cases involving thefts of intellectual property.

 Andrew also devotes substantial time to pro bono work, with a particular focus on wrongful convictions.
 He is a member of the Board of Directors of the Mid-Atlantic Innocence Project and has served as lead counsel on numerous wrongful convictions matters.
-Andrew also teaches a seminar on wrongful convictions at the George Washington University Law School, where he is an adjunct professor.
+Andrew is an adjunct professor at Georgetown Law Center and George Washington University Law School, teaching courses on wrongful convictions.

 Prior to joining the firm, Andrew served as a law clerk to the Honorable James C. Cacheris of the United States District Court for the Eastern District of Virginia.